-This document provides updated information on the use of the Jelly-FAD, which is a specific design of a bio-FAD, by Ugavi fleet in the eastern Pacific Ocean (EPO) (see this video for more information on the Jelly-FAD).
-During the 2022 Ad hoc working group of the IATTC, on Fish Aggregating Devices (FADs), preliminary results were presented only on the performance of the Jelly-FAD (IATTC's document INF-B).
+This document updates results on the use of the Jelly-FAD, which is a specific design of a biodegradable FAD, by Ugavi fleet in the eastern Pacific Ocean (EPO) (see this video for more information on the Jelly-FAD).
+During the 2022 Ad hoc working group on Fish Aggregating Devices (FADs), preliminary results were presented only on the performance of the Jelly-FAD (document INF-B).
 The working group discussed the need to compare the performance, in terms of lifespan and tuna aggregation capability, of the Jelly-FADs with the conventional FADs deployed together with them.
 This year a larger amount of data and the comparison with the conventional FADs deployed together with the Jelly-FADs are presented.
-While this project was specifically carried out in the eastern Pacific Ocean, the methods, results, and recommendations derived from this study hold significant relevance for fleets operating in the western and central Pacific Ocean as well.

-1. Introduction
+1 Introduction